 The Conduct Review Panel (CRP)—an independent Panel composed of CFP professionals and members of the public—determines the appropriate disposition of complaints, in the public interest.

-FP Canada Hearing Panels consist of three members of the Hearing Panel Roster and include, at a minimum, two CFP professionals.
+FP Canada Standards Council Hearing Panels consist of three members of the Hearing Panel Roster and include, at a minimum, two CFP professionals.

 FP Canada certificants are afforded a full opportunity to respond and participate in the hearing process.
 Certificants are afforded an opportunity to challenge the allegations before the Hearing Panel and to submit evidence to the Hearing Panel, either directly or with the assistance of counsel.